ibm-cloud-docs/vsrx/readiness_errors.md

 ### Error 1019
 {: #error-1019}
-The gateway has an invalid IP address, SSH failed.
+The gateway has an invalid IP address or is blocked by a firewall, SSH failed.
 Refer to [Correcting readiness errors](/docs/infrastructure/vSRX?topic=vSRX-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ### Error 1021
 {: #error-1021}